Sheng-Jun/tmux_config/README.md

 I change the hot-key to be Ctrl+x, instead of Ctrl+b, which has a further seperation on a keyboard.

-Moreover, I change parts of key to be vim-like style.
+Moreover, I change parts of keys to be vim-like style.

 tmux session
 ============